ts562346/board-game/README.md

 # board-game

-This is a simple board game simulation with pieces that can be created, moved, and displayed on an 8x8 game board.
+This is a board game simulation with pieces that can be created, moved, and displayed on an 8x8 game board.
 There are four types of pieces: SlowPiece, FastPiece, SlowFlexiblePiece, and FastFlexiblePiece.
 Each piece has a name, color, and position on the board.

 Piece Class: